swcarpentry/DEPRECATED-bc/novice/extras/05-shellvar.md

 If we want to set some variables automatically every time we run a shell, we can put commands to do this in a file called `.bashrc` in our home directory.
-(The '.' character at the front prevents `ls` from listing this file unless we specifically ask it to using `-a`: we normally don't want to worry about it.
+(The '.' character at the front hides files and directories, preventing `ls` from listing them unless we specifically ask it to using `-a`: we normally don't want to worry about it.
-The "rc" at the end is an abbreviation for "run control", which meant something really important decades ago, and is now just a convention everyone follows without understanding why.)
+The "rc" at the end is an abbreviation for "run control", which meant something really important decades ago, and is now just a convention everyone follows without understanding why).

 For example,
 here are two lines in `/home/vlad/.bashrc`: